But why is this a trend? And what is life actually like for such coaches?

 But the “overlap” factor only accounts for a small portion of athletic teams.
 There are other explanations for the team vs. individual sport imbalance, one of them being that, to many in the hiring process, playing experience is a near-requisite to successful coaching.

-Most American men don’t grow up playing sports like field hockey, softball, or even lacrosse once taken into account that men's and women's lacrosse have two totally different sets of rules.
+Most American men don’t grow up playing sports like field hockey or softball, and even in lacrosse, the men's and women's games have two totally different sets of rules.
 As such, when it comes time for athletic directors to find prospective coaches in these sports, it’s often nearly impossible for those coaches to be male if the schools seek candidates who have played the sport before.

 This is largely reflected by the statistics within both the Ivy League and the entire NCAA — the Ivy League has eight female coaches in women’s lacrosse and softball and seven in field hockey, while Division I itself also had major female-heavy skews in field hockey (83.5 percent), women’s lacrosse (91.2 percent) and softball (64.3 percent) as of the 2016-17 school year.